-5. teachers, school district has a professional development strategy to ensure that all students, and administrators progress towards the maximization of education technology resources to effectively use current and new technologies to support educational Yes • 6.
-The local school district assesses all education technology services, as defined by the KETS Master Plan for Education Technology, which will be needed to support education. • • The local school district will complete the Digital Readiness Survey Collection.
+- and administrators progress towards the maximization of education technology resources to effectively use current and new technologies to support educational 6.
+The local school district assesses all education technology services, as defined by the KETS Master Plan for Education Technology, which will be needed to support education. • The local school district will complete the Digital Readiness Survey Collection.
 The information collected will be used by local school districts, local Boards of Education, Legislators, and the Kentucky Board of Education to determine the needs for implementing the Master Plan initiatives, technology funding, online applications, and online testing.
 The District Education Technology leader should use the Digital Readiness Survey Collection to inform the Comprehensive/Consolidated/Continuous Improvement Plan documentation filed at the district.
-The report is due annually in September and will reflect data for July 1 - June 30 of the previous fiscal year. • The local school district will complete the Technology Activity Report.
+The report is due annually in September and will reflect data for July 1 - June 30 of the previous fiscal year.
+The local school district will complete the Technology Activity Report.
 Upon completion, this report is submitted to the Office of Education Technology (OET).
 The Technology Activity Report reflects district technology expenditures and progress on categorical purchases for statewide reporting.
 The report is due annually in September and will reflect data for July 1 - June 30 of the previous fiscal year. • The District Education Technology Leader will participate in the annual KETS feedback process due in December. • The local school district will complete and submit an updated education technology plan on a yearly basis in April.
 7. education personnel board provides for sufficient funds to acquire and support the elements of technology: hardware, software, connectivity, professional development, and other services that will be needed to implement the strategies as outlined in Master Plan for Education Technology and District Education Technology.
-Yes ▼
+Yes •

-8. and analyti chool district includes an evidence-based evaluation process using data, metrics cs that enables the school to monitor progress toward the specified goals and course corrections in response to new developments and opportunities as they Yes • 9.
+8. The local school district includes an evidence-based evaluation process using data, metrics and analytics that enables the school to monitor progress toward the specified goals and make mid-course corrections in response to new developments and opportunities as they arise.
 9. Consistent with the provisions of KRS 61.931, et seq.
 (2015 HB 5), the local school district addresses the safety and security of personal information by implementing, maintaining and updating security procedures and practices, including taking any appropriate corrective action to safeguard against and provide notification of security breaches in accordance with applicable state and federal laws.
 The local school district acknowledges, and to the best of its ability responds to, the recommendations and timelines that resulted from 702 KAR 1:170 and the Data Security and Breach Notification Best Practice Guide, incorporated by reference into this regulation.
 10. Consistent with the provisions of KRS 365.734, et seq.
-(2015 HB 232), the local school district acknowledges and, to the best of its ability, ensures that cloud computing service providers: Chall not proceed attitiont data for any purpose other than providing improving • Shall not process student data for any purpose other than providing, improving, developing, or maintaining the integrity of its cloud computing services, • developing, or maintaining the integrity of its cloud computing services, developing, or maintaining the integrity of its cloud computing services, Shall not in any case process student data to advertise or facilitate advertising or create or correct an individual or household profile for any advertisement, yton Independent (14 7) Public District - FY 2022 - District Funding g Assurances - Rev 0 , , g - 100 a.
-COLON HISTORY Required Documents SEE WEST CONTROL his page is currently no , , , , , , , , , , , , , , , , , , , , accepting Helated Dec amonto.
-2
+(2015 HB 232), the local school district acknowledges and, to the best of its ability, ensures that cloud computing service providers: • Shall not process student data for any purpose other than providing, improving, developing, or maintaining the integrity of its cloud computing services, • Shall not in any case process student data to advertise or facilitate advertising or create or correct an individual or household profile for any advertisement, • Shall not sell , disclose , or otherwise process student data for any commercial purpose,